tirtadji-com/Raspi-Docker-for-HA-Install/README.md

 - Glaces running on port 61208
 - Home-Assistant on port 8123

+# NGINX Installation
+IF you did not setup NGINX on your first installation and would like to add it up you can run `./nginx.sh' from your root directory.

 # 2nd WARNING
 Before you run NGINX installation make sure you open your router port 80/443 and directed to your RPI-ip else you dont need to install NGINX